Zilliqa/dev-portal-old/docs/dev/dev-rentonzilliqa-library.md

 ---

 We start with the library for RentOnZilliqa.
 We declare the `one_msg` helper function.
+The [source code can be found here](https://github.com/Quinence/zilliqa-fullstack-app-rentOnZilliqa/blob/93273d0af6776e28f998ba4a63df3053545a1eeb/src/scilla/RentOnZilliqa.scilla#L6).

 ## Message Codes